mediafly/extensions-documentation/extensions.md

 ### Reporting

-When building an interactive that implements its own navigation instead of relying on the, the interactive is responsible for notifying Mediafly's Reporting system.
+When building an Extension that implements its own navigation instead of relying on the, the Extension is responsible for notifying Mediafly's Reporting system.

 To inform our Reporting system of various actions: